-If you’re planning to develop your own Docker environment, you have a lot to take into account.
+If you’re planning to develop your own Docker environment, for example, you have a lot to take into account.
 For starters, you might have wanted to get away from VMs, shifting to Docker for a lightweight container image that can be shared quickly to build the containers locally.
-You’ll need a Dockerfile, Docker-compose file, environment variables, and services to connect to the database and project as well as a tool like Jenkins for build tasks and to manage dependencies.
+You’ll need a Dockerfile, Docker-compose file, environment variables, and services to connect to the database and project as well as a tool like Jenkins to manage dependencies and build-tasks.

 If you’re adding on deployments and hosting, you might also want to look into Kubernetes to create container clusters to push to your live environment.
 You’ll need to define deployment.yml, services.yml, among other things to set up a cluster locally.
-Kubernetes is deployment-environment-agnostic and has a large open source community around it, plenty of add-ons, and the ability to have all of your cluster/deployment configuration in code.
-Which is why we’ve used it in DDEV, too.
+Kubernetes is deployment-environment-agnostic and has a large open source community around it, plenty of add-ons, and the ability to have all of your cluster/deployment configuration in code—which is why it’s in DDEV, too.

-Custom, in-house tooling can be an awesome learning experience, and provide the exact thing you want, but it’s also a cascading decision that accrues more debt, weight, time invested, bugs, issues, and more over time, until the costs of maintaining it are greater than the benefit you gained from creating a completely custom-tailored solution.
-Existing tools supported by focused, fully-committed development teams are able to continue developing and integrating new services while you are still laying the groundwork and falling farther behind.
+Custom, in-house tooling can be an awesome learning experience, and provide the exact thing you want, but it’s also a cascading decision that accrues more debt, weight, time invested, bugs, and issues over time.
+Eventually, the costs of maintaining it are greater than the benefit you gained from creating a completely custom-tailored solution in the first place.
+If existing tools get the job done well, and they’re supported by a focused, fully-committed, third-party development team, that team will be working for you continuing development and integrating new services … all while you are still laying the groundwork, falling farther behind, and accruing technical debt.

-We built DDEV while working through our own challenges at a digital agency.
-When we were looking around there were few options available.
-Today, just for Drupal, there are 37 solutions and counting!
-However, most of the solutions are from vendors who can’t commit to support because it’s actually a side-project taking away from their own core business.
-For DRUD, building and maintaining these solutions is now our core business.
+The DRUD team built DDEV while working through their own challenges at a digital agency.
+When they were looking for tools, there were few options available.
+Today, just for Drupal, there are 37 local-dev solutions and counting!
+However, most of the solutions are from vendors who can’t commit to supporting them because they’re side-projects taking away from their core business.
+Building and maintaining these solutions is DRUD’s core business.

-DDEV maintenance and improvement soon became such a big workload that it became a product of its own, and we knew we needed to build a separate, dedicated company and community around it to make it sustainable.
+DDEV maintenance and improvement soon became such a big workload at the agency that it became a product of its own.
+A dedicated company—DRUD Technology LLC—was spun out.
+With deep roots in open source, the founders knew it needed a community around it to make it sustainable in the long term.
 Rick Manelius, one of DDEV’s original developers, pointed out, “I think this is such a critical discussion because many do not recognize the cost of building it yourself as part of the total cost of ownership (TCO).
 BIY may give it the exact way you need it, but you then have to feed it.”

 “In the long haul building your own utility is cost intensive,” says Steve Grandchamp, CEO DRUD Tech.
-If you’re looking for a solution you probably already see the benefits of getting everyone using the same tools and best practices for development and deployment.
+If you’re looking for a solution, you probably already see the benefits of getting everyone using—and contributing to—the same tools and best practices for development and deployment.
 Up until now, there hasn’t been a clear leader.